Seeing account or enquiries on your credit report can be worrying. Below are some steps that may help:

-1. Search for the company name on a search engine - Some banks/lenders share their information with credit reference agencies using a different trading name, so a quick internet search could rule out any concerns about fraud.
+1. Search for the company name on a search engine - Some providers share their information with credit reference agencies using a different trading name.
+Providers sometimes change trading names or merge into another organisation.
+A quick internet search could rule out any concerns about fraud.

 2. Check the opening date and payment history of the account - This could provide you with an indication of which of your accounts this may be.
-It’s not uncommon to see an old account suddenly appear on your credit report, which could be confusing.
+Sometimes old accounts suddenly appear on your credit report.
+A reason why this may happen is if a provider starts sharing information with the credit bureau for the first time.